 Share Ancestry Only

-- If you're related, see the location of matching DNA segments between yourself and the match, as well as any DNA relatives matches that you have in common.
-Furthermore, this shared segment information may be downloaded by your match through the DNA Relatives list download.
-Learn more.
+- If you're related, see the location of matching DNA segments between yourself and the match.
+Furthermore, this shared segment information may be downloaded by your match through the DNA Relatives list download, if both you and your match have opted into that feature.

-- Compare your ancestries from the Ancestry Composition, Haplogroups, and Neanderthal Ancestry Reports.
+- Compare your results from your ancestry reports including the Ancestry Composition, Haplogroups, and Neanderthal Ancestry reports.
+As new ancestry reports are added, your profile will update.

 Share Ancestry and Health

-- In addition to the capabilities above, you will be able to compare data from compatible health-related and traits topics.
+- In addition to the capabilities above, you will be able to compare results from compatible health-related and traits reports.

-- Reports that requires additional consent - such as Late-onset Alzheimer’s Disease and Parkinson’s Disease - cannot be shared between accounts.
+- Reports that requires additional consent - such as Late-onset Alzheimer’s Disease*, Parkinson’s Disease*, and the BRCA1/BRCA2 (Selected Variants)* genetic health risk reports - cannot be shared between accounts.

 It is important to keep in mind that you have the ability to update your sharing level or stop sharing at anytime from within your account.